 Hang on… where’s the X?

-While the current version of the book is called Final Cut Pro Efficient Editing, the first edition was called Final Cut Pro X Efficient Editing.
+While the current version of the book is called Final Cut Pro Efficient Editing, the very first version of the first edition was called Final Cut Pro X Efficient Editing.
 Apple changed the name of the app to remove the X, and we followed suit.
 The video editing app previously known as FCP X (or FCPX) is now just Final Cut Pro or FCP.
 While previous releases of the book are still largely current, you should have already received an electronic update to the latest version.
 Just like Final Cut Pro itself — updates are free!
+Join the Discord server to register your purchase and get your copy.